zulip/zulip/templates/zerver/api/writing-bots.md

 ### bot_handler.storage

-**Note: This feature is under development.
-Permanent storage in the database of a Zulip server is currently only supported for Zulip's embedded bots.
-For external bots, all data stored with this feature is lost with the termination of a bot.**

 A common problem when writing an interactive bot is that you want to be able to store a bit of persistent state for the bot (e.g. for an RSVP bot, the RSVPs).
 For a sufficiently complex bot, you want need